 The problem with the original funnel-like methodology was that at the end of a funnel, you lose momentum.

 After acquiring your customer, how often did you complete the "delight" step by asking those customers for feedback and then calling it a day?
 We think, "we already have a customer support team, that should be enough."
+Is it?

 Why is that a bad thing?
 We all know marketing to an existing customer is far cheaper than acquiring a new one.